grafana/grafana/docs/sources/enterprise/settings-updates.md

 So, the payload of a `PUT` request to the update settings endpoint (`/api/admin/settings`) should contain (either one or both):
 - An `updates` map with a key, and a value per section you want to set.
-- A `removals` list with keys per section you want to set.
+- A `removals` list with keys per section you want to unset.

 For example, if you provide the following `updates`: